codercurious/instagram-scraper/README.md

 - Bulk generate content ideas by with the help of ChatGPT

-## How to scrape instagram followers, post likes and comments
+## Getting started with instagram instagram scraper
-To access this kind of data you need to be logged in.
+To access certain kinds of data you need to be logged in.
 If you provide your instagram cookies scraper will use them for authorization

 Follow these steps to obtain cookies